Categories

 Benefits

-• It can also help you become more aware and familiar with some of the sensations you might experience during labour.
+• It can also help you become more aware and familiar with some of the sensations you might experience during labour & birth.
 Which can help you be more relaxed and mentally prepared for labour.

 • Lowers your risk of tearing especially 3rd and 4th degree tears.

-• Significantly reduced your risk of need an episiotomy.
+• Significantly reduced your risk of needing an episiotomy.

 • Decreases your risk of perineal pain after delivering your baby.